 The Getting Help Line 0161 464 3679, Monday to Saturday (8am to 8pm) is a confidential help service available 6 days a week for everyone in Bury who is experiencing difficulties with their mental and emotional wellbeing.
 Online and text services are also available via the Mental Health Support hub.

 Until she needed it, Zilpha didn’t realise the wealth of services available to help her 3-year-old son with meningitis

 Pharmacies and out-of-hours services help both mother and daughter

 Health – it’s a complicated matter.
 No wonder so many of us have misconceptions about which services to use for what.
 A few quick facts can help you save time, ease pain and reduce strains on the NHS, too.
 Get in-the-know here.

 If you have a cold or flu, your doctor can’t help much.
 The truth is, there is no magic cure for these illnesses.
 The body will fight them off with some good rest.
 Stay hydrated, keep warm and take paracetamol or ibuprofen to ease suffering.
 You’ll be back to best in no time.

 Pharmacists are medical experts with 5-years’ training.
-So when you need a quick bit of advice for minor illnesses – like coughs, colds, sore throats, tummy trouble and aches and pains – just ask (they love to help!)
+So when you need a quick bit of advice for minor illnesses – like colds, sore throats, tummy trouble and aches and pains, or a minor injury – just ask (they love to help!)
 And, if you do really need to see a GP, they’ll let you know.